 Breweries can’t afford to dump batches due to infection, off-flavors, or dirty fermenters.
 This is why they take pharmaceutical-grade cleaning practices to clean equipment.
-While that may be overkill to you, the homebrewer, it produces phenomenal consistent results for them.
+While this may be overkill to you, the homebrewer, it produces phenomenal consistent results for pro brewers.
 Improperly cleaned cold side equipment can slowly degrade your product over time.
 It may not present itself in batch 1 or 2, but it may start to slowly show up in batch 3 or 4.

 It’s incredibly important to both clean and sanitize the hell out of all of your equipment.
 Rinsing stuff with water only is not cleaning, even if it looks clean.
 Sanitizing equipment without properly cleaning will also do you no good.
 Invest in a high-quality alkaline-based brewery wash and do long hot soaks of all equipment in between batches.
 I switched over all of my equipment to stainless and eliminated as much plastic as possible.
 Although this is not a requirement, it’s the superior material to use.

-I also like to use a few different forms of sanitizer.
+I also like to use a few different forms of sanitizers.
 Star San is a very common acid-based cleaner that works well against most contaminants in the brewery.
 When it comes to sanitizing my fermenter, I like to use a no-rinse iodine-based sanitizer.
-Iodine sanitizer, used in the proper dosing, can be used as a non-foaming, no-rinse sanitizer.
+Iodine sanitizers, used in the proper dosing, can be used as a non-foaming, no-rinse sanitizer.
 It works better against killing yeast, mold, bacteria, bugs, you name it.
 I think in general it’s a more potent sanitizer for cold side gear.
-If you’re trying to clean up after using wild yeast or an infection, Iodine-based sanitizers are your best bet.
+If you’re trying to clean up after using wild yeast or an infected batch, Iodine-based sanitizers are your best bet.
 Just to reiterate, sanitizer does not replace cleaners.

 Ingredients are incredibly important when it comes to producing great beer.
 That being said, you can toss it all out of the window without proper technique.
 In my opinion, extract brewing will only get you so far with certain styles.
 I’ve made some nice extract beers, but you’re of course limited to what and how you can brew.
 A lot of homebrewers swear extract has a very specific taste.
 I tend to agree to some extent but it can be hard to pinpoint.

 All grain brewing will give you the same level of control and access to brewing ingredients as commercial brewers.
-If you’re hesitant to jump into all-grain brewing, BIAB is the easiest way to start and still my preferred method of brewing.
+If you’re hesitant to jump into all-grain brewing, BIAB is the easiest way to get started.
 You can use all of your extract equipment and only need to invest in a high-quality grain bag!
 If you’re really trying to clone a specific commercial beer, stick to all-grain for best results.

 Outside of that, I would encourage you to look at Yakima Valley Hops for hop selection.
-In my opinion, these guys make the best hops and I trust the quality more when I buy direct from them.
+In my opinion, these guys make the best hops and I trust the quality more when I buy direct.
 I won’t go any other route.

 So much of brewing great beer is doing all of the little nuances right.
-No half-assing anything and always treating your beer like you’re going to sell it to others.
+Half-assing any part of the process is only going to diminish your success.
 Brewing great beer is a lot of work.
 It’s not easy and there are no shortcuts.
 If you find yourself cutting corners, rushing, or winging it, you’re only doing a disservice to yourself.
 It’s taken a lot of years of brewing and researching to flip my mindset of what I was actually doing.
 When I look back at some of the things I tried to get away with, it’s no wonder my beer sucked.